 As part of a comprehensive induction program, new Directors are provided with a Director's Handbook.
 New Directors also meet with the Chairman and senior executives as part of the structured induction program.
-Specific sessions targeted to Australian corporate governance have been designed as part of the induction program for US based Directors given the recent appointment of additional Directors located in the US.
+Specific sessions targeted to Australian corporate governance have been designed as part of the induction program for US based Directors given the increased number of Directors located in the US.
 Where appropriate, the program also includes site visits to some of the Group's key jurisdictions.